Victory Dias

 Victory Dias is a New Zealand thoroughbred racehorse.
 Born in 1988, by Avon's Lord out of My Totara Lass.

 Victory Dias was bred by D V Moore, C G Anderson (née Tapper), and E V J Tapper, and owned by Moore, Anderson, and Tapper's estate.

 The horse ran 27 races in New Zealand, with seven victories and six further placings.
-Career highlight was victory in the 1993 Telegraph Handicap, ridden by Craig Beets.
+It's career highlight was victory in the 1993 Telegraph Handicap, ridden by Craig Beets which was in a then world record time for the 1200m of 1:06.59.
+It also placed 2nd behind Primacy in the 1993 Newmarket Handicap at Flemington.